SaMajerus/capstone-proposal/README.md

 ### Tuesday, 12/20
 * 9:15:    Seeing if building the Unity project (as it is now) is successful.
 [Also want to see if a global 'csproj' or 'json' file gets created as a result (and if so, whether or not the dotnet commands work normally).]
+* 10:35:   (Giving up on figuring out the whole 'global project-file creation for Unity 3D project (with C# scripts)' thing for now.)
+* 10:45:   Starting work on object(s) for "Physics demo" (for lack of a better term).